Yes, you can! Read about applicable restrictions and requirements.

 We don’t recommend it.
 Cubans never use tap water without boiling and filtering it first, which means that water at restaurants that is used for food preparation has been treated the same way and is safe.
 We will provide bottled water during your trip that you can drink and also use for brushing teeth if you prefer.

 If you’d like to use a hair dryer we recommend that you bring your own as we can’t promise every hotel and Casa Particular will be equipped with one.
-Make sure to bring adapters and converters as needed.
+Make sure to bring converters and/or adapters as needed.

 Yes, you can.
 Remember that you must be able to assemble and disassemble your bike and have the tools and any spare parts necessary to maintain its operation.
 We invite you to peruse the details of our bike fleet in Cuba to help you decide.